jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 <p class="note"><strong>Note:</strong>
 A complete discussion of <code>Region</code> and it concepts are beyond the scope of this document.
-You may learn more by reading VMware GemFire’s User Guide on <a href="https://geode.apache.org/docs/guide/1.15/developing/region_options/chapter_overview.html">Regions</a>.
+You may learn more by reading [vmware-gemfire-name]’s User Guide on <a href="https://geode.apache.org/docs/guide/1.15/developing/region_options/chapter_overview.html">Regions</a>.
 </p>

-SBDG is opinionated and assumes most VMware GemFire applications will be client applications in VMware GemFire’s [client/server topology](https://geode.apache.org/docs/guide/1.15/topologies_and_comm/cs_configuration/chapter_overview.html).
+[spring-boot-gemfire-name] is opinionated and assumes most [vmware-gemfire-name] applications will be client applications in [vmware-gemfire-name]’s [client/server topology](https://geode.apache.org/docs/guide/1.15/topologies_and_comm/cs_configuration/chapter_overview.html).
-Therefore, SBDG auto-configures a `ClientCache` instance by default.
+Therefore, [spring-boot-gemfire-name] auto-configures a `ClientCache` instance by default.

-The intrinsic `ClientCache` *auto-configuration* provided by SBDG can be made apparent by disabling it:
+The intrinsic `ClientCache` *auto-configuration* provided by [spring-boot-gemfire-name] can be made apparent by disabling it:

 Disabling ClientCache Auto-configuration